ArchipelaGOAL/Archipelago/worlds/jakanddaxter/docs/setup_en.md

   - The game window itself will launch, and Jak will be standing outside Samos's Hut.
   - Finally, the Archipelago text client will open.
     - You should see several messages appear after the compiler has run to 100% completion.
 If you see `The REPL is ready!` and `The Memory Reader is ready!` then that should indicate a successful startup.
+    - The game should then load in the title screen.
 - You can *minimize* the 2 powershell windows, **BUT DO NOT CLOSE THEM.** They are required for Archipelago and the game to communicate with each other.
+- Start a new game in the title screen, and play through the cutscenes.
-- Now, like many other Archipelago text clients, you can connect to the Archipelago server and start the game!
+- Once you reach Geyser Rock, you can connect to the Archipelago server.
+  - Provide your slot/player name and hit Enter, and then start the game!
+  - You can leave Geyser Rock immediately if you so choose - just step on the warp gate button.

+***Returning / Async Game***

+- One important note is to connect to the Archipelago server **AFTER** you load your save file.
+This is to allow AP to give you all the items you had previously.
+- Otherwise, the same steps as New Game apply.

 ## Troubleshooting